ippontech/blog-usa/posts/how-kubernetes-can-benefit-your-business-needs.md

 ### Conclusion
 Effectively, Kubernetes is powerful tool to use at your helm where your developers have more time to work on the core product and increase their velocity.
 To put it more simply, Kubernetes saves IT/Developers time.
-Time saved saves money.
+Time savings = cost savings.